gsoft-inc/sg-orbit/README.md

 Therefore, you should [open 2 terminals in VSCode](https://code.visualstudio.com/docs/editor/integrated-terminal#_managing-multiple-terminals).

-In the first terminal, execute the following command to watch & compile the packages:
+In the first terminal, watch & compile the packages by executing the following command at the root of the workspace:

 ```bash
 yarn start
 ```

-In the second terminal, execute the following command to start Storybook:
+In the second terminal, start the Storybook app by executing the following command at the root of the workspace:

 ```bash
 yarn start:sb